sanger-tol/genomeassembly/docs/output.md

 - <code>\*.hifiasm.\*/mito..\*/contigs_stats.tsv</code>
   - summary of mitochondrial findings
 - output also includes other output files produced by MitoHiFi
+- <code>\*.hifiasm.\*/oatk/.*mito.ctg.fasta</code>
+  - mitochondrion organelle assembly
+- <code>\*.hifiasm.\*/oatk/.*mito.gfa</code>
+  - assembly graph for the mitochondrion assembly
+- output also includes other output files produced by oatk

 </details>

 This subworkflow implements assembly of organelles.
-In the main pipeline it is called twice - for assembling mitochondrion from HiFi reads and as an alternative it runs identification of the mitochondrion for the genome assembly </p>
+First it identifies a reference mitochondrion assembly by quering NCBI then MitoHiFi is called on raw HIFI reads and separately on the assembled contigs using the queried reference.
+Separately OATK is called on the raw reads. </p>

 ![Organelles subworkflow](images/v1/organelles.png)